dpi-tta-lessons/ruby-basics/content.md

 ![my cat Turkey](assets/turkey-cat.png)

 There are many other cats like him, but he is *my* pet cat.
+There is only one of him.

 ![group of cats](assets/group-of-cats.png)